-What does it mean when ear wax becomes impacted?
+What is earwax build up and what does it mean when wax becomes impacted?

 What are the symptoms of ear wax impaction?

 If you experience any of the following, you are advised to contact one of our specialists as soon as possible.
 The quicker the diagnosis, the quicker the treatment; the quicker the treatment, the quicker the recovery!

 - A feeling of ‘fullness’ in the ear

 - Liquid discharge from the ear

 Thankfully, we have a range of treatments designed to remove ear wax.
 You can read more about our methods here!